wudi-ldd/Parallel-Decoding-SAM/README.md

 # P-SAM: Parallel Semantic Decoding of SAM for Domain-Driven Prompt Generation in Pore Segmentation
-> Parameter-efficient prompting for SAM with only 0.16M tunable weights, delivering cross-domain pore segmentation.
+> Parameter-efficient prompting for SAM with only 0.16M tunable weights, delivering pore segmentation.

 ## 🔹 Highlights